Hecke orbits on Shimura varieties of Hodge type: Local monodromy of strongly Tate-linear subvarieties

 over $Z^{\prism}$ which we denote by $\mathfrak{Q}\to Z^{\prism}$.
-On the other hand, $P_Z \to Z$ induces a $\Pi(\mathfrak{b}^+)^{\prism}$-torsor $P_Z^\prism\to Z^{\prism}$ of $p$-adic formal stacks by the following lemma.
+On the other hand, $Q \to Z$ induces a $\Pi(p^2 \mfbp)^{\prism}$-torsor $Q^\prism\to Z^{\prism}$ of $p$-adic formal stacks by the following lemma.

-\begin{Lem} Let $T$ be a torsor over a quasi-syntomic scheme $S$ over $\mathbb{F}_p$ under a qrsp group scheme $G$.
-The prismatisation $G^\prism$ of $G$ is a formal group scheme and $T^\prism\to S^\prism$ is a $G^\prism$-torsor of formal stacks. \end{Lem} \begin{proof} Since $G$ is qrsp, the prismatisation is a $p$-adic formal scheme.
+\begin{Lem} Let $T$ be a torsor over a quasi-syntomic scheme $S$ over $\ovfp$ under a qrsp group scheme $G$ over $\ovfp$.
+The prismatisation $G^\prism$ of $G$ is a formal group scheme and $T^\prism\to S^\prism$ is a $G^\prism$-torsor of formal stacks. \end{Lem} \begin{proof} We want to make use of the properties of prismatisation outlined in Section \ref{Sec:PropertiesPrismatisation}.
+Since $G$ is qrsp, its prismatisation is a $p$-adic formal scheme.
 In addition, since prismatisation of $\Fp$-schemes commutes with products, it follows that $G^{\prism}$ is a formal group scheme.
 The fact that prismatisation sends quasi-syntomic covers to fpqc covers and commutes with fibre products when the structure maps are quasi-syntomic covers tells us that $T^{\prism} \to S^{\prism}$ is a torsor for $G^\prism$. \end{proof}